apostrophecms/docs/docs/cookbook/opentelemetry.md

 docker stop jaeger && docker rm jaeger
 ```

-Now we can open `http://localhost:16686` in the browser to ensure Jaeger is working properly.
+Now we can open <span v-pre>`http://localhost:16686`</span> in the browser to ensure Jaeger is working properly.

 ## 3. Configure OpenTelemetry